How to fix msvcr110.dll is missing on Windows 10

 3. On the newly opened window, follow the on-screen instructions.

-The system restore process will now start.
+The system restores process will now start.
 Once the process is complete, restart your computer.
 This will most likely fix the 0x8024001e error.

 Hopefully one of these solutions worked for you.
 If not, try contacting Microsoft Support.